captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 She began to groan when she saw the naked body, began to curse the ones who had done this awful thing.

+---

-She took the dry dust in her hands, raised a pitcher of bronze and poured libations on the corpse, three comforts for the dead.
+She took the dry dust in her hands, raised a pitcher of bronze and poured libations over the corpse, three comforts for the dead.

 ---